-Welcome to one of the world's most captivating coastlines - the Wild Atlantic Way.
-Travel writer Pól Ó Conghaile looks at six ways to travel this magnificent coastal highway
+Welcome to one of the world's most captivatina coastlines - the Wild Atlantic Way.
+Pól O'Conghaile looks at six different ways to travel this magnificent coastal highway

-Stretching 1,500 miles/2,500km along the coast of western Ireland from Malin Head in County Donegal to Kinsale, County Cork, the Wild Atlantic Way is a sensational journey of soaring cliffs and buzzing towns, of traditional culture and epic bays.
+Stretching 2,500km along the coast of western Ireland from Malin Head in County Donegal to Kinsale, County Cork, the Wild Atlantic Way is a sensational journey of soaring cliffs and buzzing towns, of traditional culture and epic bays.
 It's a route that can be driven end to end or dipped in to as the mood strikes.
 And did we mention that it's the longest defined coastal driving route in the world?
-At that length, driving the Wild Atlantic Way would take about 20 days.
-But you can also take it in smaller sections highlighted here, each of which offers majestic sights and charming villages where you can listen to traditional music, eat seafood fresh from the boats and relax on deserted beaches.
+At that length, driving the Wild Atlantic Way top to toe is a once-in-a-lifetime experience.
+But you can also take it in smaller sections, each of which offers majestic sights and charming villages where you can listen to traditional music, eat seafood fresh from the boats and relax on deserted beaches.